cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 However, there are **limitations** here.
 Alice can only target a single recipient per transaction.
 If she wants to send tokens to multiple recipients, then she needs to create as many transactions as there are recipients.

-Multiple transactions cost a little bit more than packing transfers into the array because of tranaction overhead.
+Multiple transactions cost a little bit more than packing transfers into the array because of transaction overhead.
 The **second limitation** is that separate transfers are not atomic.
-It's possible that Alice wants to send tokens to two recipients and it's important that that either they both receive them or none of them receive anything.
+It's possible that Alice wants to send tokens to two recipients and it's important that either they both receive them or none of them receive anything.

 Fortunately, there is a way to atomically send tokens to multiple recipients.